nftstorage/nftstorage.link/packages/client/docs/perma-cache.md

 > Client for interacting with the perma-cache layer of the NFT.Storage IPFS Edge Gateway.

 The `perma-cache` eases the interaction with [nftstorage.link HTTP API](https://nftstorage.link/api-docs) and improves developer experience.
-Particularly when:
+Particularly when you:
-- you rely on typescript during development
+- rely on typescript during development.
-- you want to perma-cache multiple URLs as a batch, like a NFT drop
+- want to perma-cache multiple URLs as a batch, like an NFT drop.
-- you want to have the client taking care of rate limiting prevention
+- want to have the client taking care of rate limiting prevention.

 ## Usage